shravya-bhaskara/CTF-s/pwn/hack the box/space/Space.md

 This challenge was an easy shellcoding based challenge wherein the constraints were length.
 We had to cleverly make use of a shellcode in order to spawn the shell.
 To understand better, let's dive right in!

-## Preliminary ananlysis on the binary:
+## Preliminary analysis on the binary:
 - file:

 ![file](https://github.com/shravya-bhaskara/shravya-bhaskara.github.io/blob/main/pwn/hack%20the%20box/space/Screenshot%20from%202021-10-14%2013-03-54.png)